Sujalshaw27/Banking-Management/README.md

 # Banking-Management
-Developed a banking mangement Application Using PYTHON
+Developed a banking mangement application  Using PYTHON